umanovskis/baremetal-arm/doc/09_context_switch.md

     ldmfd sp!, {r0-r12, pc}^
 ```

 As usual for assembly, the code looks rather scary at first.
-To summarize it, the first block will save the previous CPU state, the next block will identify the specific supervisor function that was called, then the C handler will be called, and the final block will restore the previous state.
+To summarize it, the first block will save the previous CPU state, the next block will identify the specific supervisor function that was called, then the C handler will be called, and the final block will restore the preceding state.

 Let's go through it line by line.